jackdbd/undici/packages/eleventy-plugin-text-to-speech/README.md

 This plugin uses the [official Node.js client library for the Text-to-Speech API](https://github.com/googleapis/nodejs-text-to-speech).
 In order to authenticate to any Google Cloud API you will need some kind of credentials.
 At the moment this plugin supports only authentication via a service account JSON key.

 First, create a service account that can use the Text-to-Speech API.
 You can also reuse an existing service account if you want.
-You just need the service account, no need to configure any IAM permissions.
+This service account should have the necessary IAM permissions to create/delete objects in a Cloud Storage bucket.
+You can grant the service account the [Storage Object Admin predefined IAM role](https://cloud.google.com/storage/docs/access-control/iam-roles).

 ```sh
 gcloud iam service-accounts create sa-text-to-speech-user \